 #2 Behaviour or Inexperience

 In 2016, 25% of road accidents were the result of inexperienced driving or aggressive behaviour behind the wheel.
 The category is closely linked to the ‘injudicious driving’ factor, as aggressive driving is often shown through speeding or tailgating.
 However, there is also a focus on new drivers—whose lack of experience on the road can produce nerves or even panic.
+Some learners may even suffer an accident while learning to drive!
 Add to this the fact that they could be driving a new car they’re not quite accustomed to, and you have a recipe for disaster.